rollbar/docs/policy/security.md

 #### Raw data

 The data we collect from our notifiers is referred to as "raw" data.
 We store this data in temporary files that have a very short lifetime (less than a few seconds) before loading them into a MySQL cluster and Memcache.
-The data stored in MySQL and Memcache is not encrypted although it is compressed.
-Raw data is also stored in SoftLayer's Object Storage for long-term storage.
+The data stored in MySQL and Memcache is not encrypted, although it is compressed.
+Raw data is also stored in SoftLayer's [Object Storage](http://www.softlayer.com/cloudlayer/storage/) for long-term storage.
 Softlayer maintains its own access control mechanisms for reading and writing data to Object Storage.
-We have the ability to quickly generate new credentials and invalidate old ones in case there is an issue.
+We have the ability to quickly generate new credentials and invalidate old ones as needed.

 #### Aggregate data